-So, as we pause to reflect upon the meaning of the holidays, it is essential to reflect upon our own behavior.
-Our choices as parents will either serve to promote the more enduring values we want associated with the season, or our behavior will encourage a focus on receiving “more and bigger”.
+So, as we pause to reflect upon the meaning of the holidays, it is essential to reflect upon our behavior.
+Our choices as parents will either serve to promote the more enduring values we want to be associated with the season, or our behavior will encourage a focus on receiving “more and bigger”.

 Given the brevity of this newsletter, I will not delve into the various positions and philosophies about how we ended up in this place.
 And what place is that, you ask?

 It is a place where parents end up pushing each other to the floor for Pokemon card XXXX.
-Or pay $300.00 for a $10.00 item on EBAY.
+Or pay $300.00 for a $10.00 item on eBay.

-There are these and many other ways in which we surrender the spirit of the season.
+There are and many other ways in which we surrender the spirit of the season.
 What follows is a brief discussion of four very practical strategies that you can put to use right away that will begin to expand your child’s perception of what the holidays are about.
 Some involve more effort.
 Some involve less effort.

 And, when those values are present over the Holidays, how can we help to make those valuable moments memorable and sustaining?